turkdevops/rfcs/text/0000-execution-environments.md

 # Definitions
 [definitions]: #definitions

-- Execution Environment - The target environment the OCI image is expected to be run in, i.e. production, test, development.
+- Execution Environment - The target environment the OCI image is expected to be executed in, i.e. production, test, development.

 # Motivation
 [motivation]: #motivation